megzgambino/megzgambino.github.io/README.md

-# megzgambino.github.io
+# Final-Project-Phase0
-Final Project of Phase0-Hacktiv8
+This is my Final Project of Phase0 in Hacktiv8 Full-Stack Javascript Flex that combines HTML, CSS and Javascript.